 The three main characters are Dracula, Frankenstein's Monster and the Wolfman, or 'Drac', 'Frankie' and 'Wolfie'.
 Drac (Larry Storch) was the brains of the outfit, such as they were.
 He played the organ in the Goolie band and spoke with a high, scratchy voice.
 Wolfie (Howard Morris) was a sort of hippie/surfer dude who plays this weird harp/guitar thing.
 And Frankie (also Howard Morris)was the big, dumb guy with a voice clearly based on Boris Karloff.

 We often see these three characters together, of course, but the relationship between them changes often.
 Dracula is usually the boss, and one of the other two is the good guy.
 In House of Dracula and Abbot and Costello Meet Frankenstein, this was the Wolfman, who was the good guy by virtue of being Larry Talbot most of the time.
 In Monster Squad, the Wolfman was certainly reluctant to help Dracula, but didn't really oppose him.
 The good guy role went to Frankenstein's Monster by virtue of the fact that he's the sympathetic Universal Monster.
-Here, though, none of the Big Three are baddies, so we don't need any of them to be goodies.
+Here, though, none of the Big Three are baddies, so we don't need one of them to be the goody.
 Here, we see them at their most harmonious – even if they do unintentionally drive Drac 'batty'.

 Let's have a closer look at Frankie.
 Among the Goolies, Frankie is basically a big kid, prone to accidentally breaking things and saying 'golly jeepers'.
 Though the most physically imposing of the three, he's often shown wearing child's pajamas or (in one instance) a Little Red Riding Hood outfit.
 Occasionally, he wears a red superhero costume with a purple cape and becomes Super Ghoul.
 His big running gag is being struck by lightning and intoning 'Thanks, I needed that'.
-Much like Herman Munster, Frankie has a pet dinosaur/dragon thing, called Rover, but since this is animation he can actually
+Much like Herman Munster, Frankie has a pet dinosaur/dragon thing, called Rover, but since this is animation he can actually interact with it.

-Physically, he's presented in a similar way to the Monster in the late Universal days.
+Physically, Frankie is presented in a similar way to the Monster in the late Universal days.
 That is, he's big, strong, slow and basically indestructible.
 The unusual thing about Frankie – as film and TV representations of Frankenstein's Monster go – is that he's repeatedly depicted as having an entirely mechanical internal structure, more like a robot than the charnel-house reverent we all know and love.
 I suppose that this is intended to make him less frightening, but it has the weird side effect of making him vulnerable to magnets – or more accurately, vulnerable to physical comedy involving magnets.

 I could try to go into this show a little deeper, but there's not really a point.
 Even as an adult, it's an oddly enjoyable show – so long as you don't try to watch too much in one sitting.
 But it's not a deep show.
 It's fun but shallow entertainment, lacking even Scooby Doo's unflinching moral opposition to smugglers.